Covering the Trends That Matter

 Moderator: Dan Leif, Managing Editor, Plastics Recycling Update

-- Paulina Leung, VP of Corporate Strategy and Business Development, Emterra
+- Paulina Leung, Vice President of Corporate Strategy and Business Development, Emterra Group

 - Rob Flores, Director of Sustainability, Berry Global